Considering a referral

 C4RJ has a recidivism rate of just 16%.
 In addition to this measure, we also track participant satisfaction rates.
 Victim satisfaction rates hover at 90-92%.
-Some 80% to 85% of offenders report they are satisfied.
+Some 80% to 85% of RPs report they are satisfied.
 Hundreds of similar programs around the country and the world have documented similar success.

 Does restorative justice ever fail?

 Sometimes those responsible aren’t ready to be held accountable, or they may not be ready to take concrete steps toward repair.
-That said, it is seldom that we have to return a case to the referring partner because offenders aren't fulfilling their obligations.
+That said, it is seldom that we have to return a case to the referring partner because RPs aren't fulfilling their obligations.

 Does restorative justice always lead to forgiveness?

 No. We stress that forgiveness is not a requirement of this process.
 Victims need not offer it.
-Offenders should not ask for it since it might well place an additional obligation on the victim.
+RPs should not ask for it since it might well place an additional obligation on the victim.
 If forgiveness comes about as part of the process, great.
 If not, that’s OK too.
 The process we offer is about accountability and repair.
 If you speak with a victim who is not in a posture of forgiveness in the wake of harm suffered, that’s OK.
 The process may yield important information or answers for them.